da4all/da4all.github.io/_cards/data-and-indigenous-knowledge.md

 title: "Data and Indigenous Knowledge"

 teaser: >
   This activity includes a set of discussion questions based on the article "The Leading Edge: What Inuit Can Teach Us About Climate Monitoring And Adaptation" from <i>Forbes Magazine</i>.
-These questions could form the basis for an in-class discussion or they could be used as prompts for a reading reflection and response assignment.
+These questions could form the basis for an in-class discussion (15-20 minutes long) or they could be used as prompts for a reading reflection and response assignment.

 keywords:
   - "Climate Change"